-January 26th ~ Unfortunately Sam and I are both working this weekend so movie options are out but I do plan to see Hansel and Gretel as soon as I can.
+January 26th ~ Unfortunately I am working this weekend so movie options are out but I do plan to see Hansel and Gretel as soon as I can.
 And I'm asking, please, for the love of all that is good and properly entertaining in the world can we agree to NOT get the f*cking panties in a twitch about the "witch hunting" and just enjoy the movie?
 Please?
 That is all.

-So, we finally made it to see Hansel and Gretel today.
-A blessed afternoon off in some otherwise busy schedules.
-We plan these sometimes.
-Do some pub crawling and then hit the theater for some needed escapism.
+So, I finally made it to see Hansel and Gretel today.
+A blessed afternoon off in some otherwise busy schedule.
+Did some pub crawling and then hit the theater for some needed escapism.
 My favorite past-time.
 Escapism that is...

 So, my review. ***Kinda Spoilers Ahead***